leo-editor/leo-editor/leo/doc/demo.md

 The following sections describe all public ivars and helper methods of the Demo class.

-The valid values for `pane` arguments are the strings, "body", "log" or "tree".

-Helper methods call `c.undoer.setUndoTypingParams(...)` only if the `undo` keyword argument is True.
-Methods without an `undo` argument do not support undo .

 ## Ivars

 The following discusses only those ivars that demo scripts might change.

 **demo.n1** and **demo.n2** These ivars control the speed of the simulated typing.